 Joe and I have flown first class a few times, usually because he’s saved up enough points and it’s a long enough trip where we’d rather be in first than economy class seats.
 We usually save those trips for when we go overseas, although we’ve occasionally used them for when we’re just going cross country.

-Anyway, about a year ago, Insider Magazine posted an article titled:
+Anyway, a few years ago, Insider Magazine posted an article titled:

 DISAPPOINTING PHOTOS SHOW WHAT FLYING FIRST CLASS IS REALLY LIKE

 The post was mainly several photos and comments about each photo.
 Its synopsis is:

 - Despite its reputation, flying first class isn’t always what it’s cracked up to be.

 - Advertisements for first-class accommodations — and even our own imaginations — can look vastly different from the true experience.

 - Take a look at what the full experience of flying first-class — from check-in to the exclusive lounges to the seats and meals on the flights themselves — can really look like.

 Well, I read the whole article and looked at all the pictures, and all I have to say is, what a load of crap!